Toby-Sanders-101/myDigits/README.md

 These modules can all be installed using `pip install (module)` in the terminal

 ## Usage
-1. In order to use this repository, you must first clone it.
-You can use `gh repo clone Toby-Sanders-101/myDigits` in the terminal to do this.
+1. In order to use this repository, you must first clone it:
+    - To do this using the terminal, navigate to whichever directory you want it eg `cd Documents/Projects`, then run `git clone https://github.com/Toby-Sanders-101/myDigits.git`
+    - Or download the ZIP file and extract it to your chosen directory

 1. Then, assuming all modules and subsidiaries are installed correctly, you should confirm that your camera works sufficiently.
 You can run *dataMaker.py* with lines: 15, 30-37 and 44 commented out to do this.
 This will also output your camera dimensions.